Learn / Blog / Article

 Filter recordings based on users who rage clicked

-• Within the segment of users who rage clicked, sort the recordings by exit page or the last page a person visited before leaving your site.
+• Within the segment of users who rage clicked, sort the recordings by exit page, the last page a person visited before leaving your site.
 See if a pattern is present on the same exit page and strategically locate where issues exist.

-• Use additional filters related to user frustration, such as u-turns, to quickly find UX issues and implement bug fixes
+You can use additional filters related to user frustration, such as u-turns, to quickly find UX issues and implement bug fixes.
+The Error filter is particularly useful for uncovering critical JavaScript console errors

 Further, you can capture a highlight when you find evidence of pain points or blockers from a heatmap or recording.
 Label a highlight as a bug (🐞), save it, and add highlights to a collection to: